minio/awesome-minio/README.md

 ### Awesome Tools
 List of tools and software supporting Minio with it.
+* [Mattermost](https://www.mattermost.org/) - Mattermost is an open source, self-hosted Slack-alternative.
+It uses minio-go fully for managed way of handling S3 API requests.
 * [s3-tus-store](https://github.com/blockai/s3-tus-store) - Minio is supported storage backend for [https://tus.io/](https://tus.io/)
 * [Cyberduck](https://cyberduck.io/) - Cyberduck is an open source client for FTP and SFTP, WebDAV, OpenStack Swift, and Amazon S3, available for Mac OS X and Windows.
 It supports Minio as AWS S3 compatible storage.
 * [Mountain Duck](https://mountainduck.io/) - Mountain Duck lets you mount server and cloud storage as a local disk in the Finder.app on Mac and the File Explorer on Windows.
 It supports Minio as AWS S3 compatible storage.